 8 Reasons To Visit Cusco, Peru That Aren't Machu Picchu

 6. Chocolate tastings at the Choco Museum and more: Peru is renowned for it's chocolate.
 For good reason.
 And the city of Cusco really celebrates this.
-There's a small chocolate museum that lets you sample fantastic local chocolate treats ranging from chocolate tea (which is surprisingly good) to spicy chocolate and almond nips to cocoa-based body butters and lip balms.
+There's a small chocolate museum that lets you sample local chocolate treats ranging from chocolate tea (which is surprisingly good) to spicy chocolate and almond nips to cocoa-based body butters and lip balms.
 Chocolate shops throughout the city also offer chocolate workshops where you not only learn about the plant and its origins but also how to make your own chocolate.

-    7. An afternoon well-spent at the Inka Museum: Though it's not very big, and a little bit dated, Cusco's Inka museum is fascinating nonetheless.
+7. Spend an afternoon at the Inka Museum: Though it's not very big, and a little bit dated, Cusco's Inka museum is fascinating nonetheless.
 You'll learn all sorts of quirky facts about this ancient civilisation as well as get to see some of their artefacts first-hand.
 The museum also celebrates other Peruvian traditions like textiles and pottery, so it's very much a crash course in local culture.
 I spent ages watching this woman at work.

-    To make your trip through Peru even smoother, consider booking some time in the city both before and after your Machu Picchu experience.
-First, spend a few days getting your bearings and adapting to the altitude and then save a few for later to let your body rest and recover.
-This could be back in Cusco or in some of the small Sacred Valley towns you want to explore.
+To make your trip through Peru as smooth as possible, maybe even consider booking some time in Cusco both before and after your Machu Picchu experience.
+Spend your first few days getting your bearings and adapting to the altitude and then tack on some days post-trek for your body to fully rest and recover.
+Spend them back in Cusco or in one of the small Sacred Valley towns you really want to explore.

 pin it, save it, share it!

 Other posts you might love: